Control 4.6: Grounding Scope Governance

 - Train SharePoint admins on Restricted Search configuration and PowerShell cmdlets

-Regulatory Mapping: SharePoint Restricted Search helps support SEC 17a-3/4 (controlling which records AI agents can access), GLBA 501(b) (limiting AI agent data surface area to approved content), FINRA 4511 (ensuring agents cite only approved, finalized documents), and OCC 2011-12 (controlling data quality for AI-grounded responses).
+Regulatory Mapping: Restricted SharePoint Search helps support SEC 17a-3/4 (limiting which records AI agents primarily surface), GLBA 501(b) (narrowing the AI agent data surface area), FINRA 4511 and FINRA Regulatory Notice 25-07 (helping limit agent citations to approved, finalized documents — subject to the recent-interaction carve-out documented above), and OCC 2011-12 (data quality for AI-grounded responses).
+RSS alone does not constitute a record-isolation boundary.

 Key Configuration Points